willzywiec/dissertation/README.md

 **dist/dist.R** needs to be run for the truncated probability distribution fits called in **source/notebook.Rmd** (e.g., 'gamma').
 Once that's done, everything can be run from **source/notebook.Rmd**.

 All scripts were tested on 4/24/2021 using R 4.0.2, Python 3.8.5, TensorFlow 2.4, and CUDA 11.3.

-**Fun story**: I started working on my PhD in 2017 at the beginning of the worldwide GPU shortage.
-At the time, a lot of software (e.g., PyTorch) and cloud-based platforms (e.g., SageMaker) were brand new and only starting to take off.
-I bought some time on AWS, ran tests, and quickly determined that buying a GPU would save me (tens of) thousands of dollars.
-I ended up purchasing and building a small form-factor desktop computer around a GTX 1080, and it's been a steady workhorse ever since.
-About 3/4 of the way through my dissertation, I had to upgrade the RAM to 32 GB to accommodate some of the larger datasets and models I was using.

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU